transmed/transmed.github.io/docs/TransMed_history.markdown

 ## Alumni Organizers

-We are extremely grateful to our colleagues who were organizers during our previous TransMed meetings.
+We are extremely grateful to our colleagues who were organizers during our previous TransMed meetings:

  * Prof. Sanne Abeln, Utrecht University, NL - organizer for TransMed 2022 at ISMB2022 in Madison, USA and TransMed 2023 at ISMB/ECCB2023 in Lyon, France